The Negro Star: Ownership and memberships

-The Star was a paper that came from Sims's vision to spread news of African American progression.
+The Star was a paper that came from Sims's vision to spread news of African American progress.
 Sims and his wife issued and distributed the Star from a barn behind their house until Sims died in 1953.
 However, the paper received nationwide recognition thanks to a membership campaign by the National Negro Business League, which had been founded by Booker T. Washington in 1900 with a mission "to promote the commercial and financial development of the Negro."

 The Star became a member of the National Negro Press Association, a society of African-American editors and publishers associated with the National Business League, in 1908 (the organization was then called the National Colored Press Association).
 The Star eventually became a member of the National Newspaper Publishers Association when the National Negro Press Association was incorporated into that group in 1940.

 The Star also belonged to Wichita's Baptist State Convention and Auxiliaries, a collection of Baptist churches, district associations, and auxiliaries.